-It’s becoming all too commonplace in industry news; articles about businesses faced with large penalties, and infringements from breaches in regulatory requirements ranging from workers getting injured due to negligence, to non-conformance relating to AML/CTF Program, as well as kitchen closures and improvement notices stemming from poor food safety standards.
+It’s becoming all too commonplace in industry news; articles about businesses faced with large penalties, and infringements from breaches of regulatory requirements ranging from workers getting injured due to negligence, to non-conformances relating to AML/CTF Program, as well as kitchen closures and improvement notices stemming from poor food safety standards.
 The list could go on.

 Below are just some of the recent issues you may be familiar with:

-- Heavy hits to a business’ cashflow arising from a back-payment of wages following the inaccurate application of award provisions; and
+- Heavy hits to a business’ cashflow arising from a back-payment of wages following the inaccurate / incorrect application of award provisions; and

 - Changes to the National Minimum Wage and impact on pay and conditions for staff.